absmach/supermq-docs/docs/authorization.md

 ## User Entities Relationship

-Users assigned to domain with any relationship (Administrator , Editor, Viewer, Member ) will have access to create entities (Things, Groups, Channels).
+Users assigned to a domain with any relationship (Administrator, Editor, Viewer, Member ) will have access to create entities (Things, Groups, Channels).

 Domain administrator or individual entity administrator shall grant access to Domain Member for specific entities.

 ## Groups Relations

-Like Domain, Groups also have four types of relations
+Like Domains, Groups also have four types of relations

 - [Administrator](#group-administrator)
 - [Editor](#group-editor)